DenserMeerkat/ncc-next-app/reports/online_ebsb_28-08-21.md

     "Presentation from NER directorate",
     "Presentation from TN, P & AN directorate", "Presentation on Quit India Movement",
-    "EXPA program trainer interacting with the cadets", "Presentation on critical thinking",
-    "Cadet reciting poem on poem recitation competition", "NCC song was played at the end of the camp",
+    "Cadet reciting poem on poem recitation competition", ]
-  ]
 authors: []
 tags: []